mramshaw/Google-Assistant/README.md

 - [ ] Continue testing
 - [ ] Investigate Firebase integration
+- [ ] Write some webhooks to investigate fulfillment
+- [x] Add notes on what Google Assistant is useful for
 - [x] Add comprehensive installation notes
 - [x] Add a selection of Easter Eggs
 - [x] Investigate DialogFlow